 One of the best day trips from Zurich is Appenzell & Eppenalp Mountain in my opinion!

 Basel is located further north near the German/French border, and while it cannot amaze you with stunning mountain views (sorry), it is world-famous for many other reasons.

 While the above-mentioned day trips are often, though not solely, a lot about spending time outdoors and being awestruck by nature, visiting Basel is more about culture, spending time indoors, and exploring another side of the country.

-- However, it is extremely famous for being the art and museum capital in the country.
+However, it is extremely famous for being the art and museum capital of the country.
 There are so many museums that you will have to choose which ones to visit in one day.

 Final Thoughts On The Best Day Trips From Zurich

-I hope this post has helped you find out about the best day trips from Zurich and you are inspired to explore the country and see what is beyond Zurich!
+I hope this post has helped you find out about the best Zurich day trips and you are inspired to explore the country and see what is beyond Zurich!

 - However long you plan your vacations, be sure to add at least one of the best day trips from Zurich to your Switzerland trip.